BryanJacobs/FIDO2Applet/docs/security.md

 requirement that PINs be numeric.
 You can use any sequence of characters up to 64 bytes long.

+Your PIN is presented to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
+The authenticator returns a 32-byte "pinToken", also encrypted.
+From then on proof of possession of the PIN is via challenge-response using 16 bytes of the hash of whatever content with pinToken as the key.

+In other words, it's pretty secure.
+The PIN token is rerandomized each time a guess is unsuccessful and each authenticator reset.

 ### hmac-secret keys

 The hmac-secret extension keys are made by performing an HMAC-SHA256